jasonmaidev/PokeSquad/README.md

 # Jason | SaberXDev : PokeSquad Web App

-A simple Next.Js 13 application for building a random squad of Pokemons from Gen 1 to 3 because these are the only REAL Pokemon to exist!
-The codebase features a hybrid of the latest app routing architecture along with page directory naming conventions via exports per app component which makes for a tidier developer experience.
+A simple Next.Js 13 application for building your random squad of Pokemons from Gen 1 to 3 because they are the only REAL Pokemon to ever exist!
+The codebase features a hybrid of the latest app routing architecture along with page directory naming conventions via exports per app component.

+\*\*Note: Typescript "expect error" comment is implemented as a workaround for RSC still failing the build step during deployment.

 ## Getting Started